 - The spirit of the zoning ordinance is observed and substantial justice done.

-In determining whether or not enforcement of the zoning ordinance would cause unreasonable hardship under subsection A of this section, the appeal authority may not find an unreasonable hardship unless the alleged hardship:
+In determining whether or not enforcement of the zoning ordinance would cause unreasonable hardship under subsection A of this section, the hearing officer may not find an unreasonable hardship unless the alleged hardship:

 - Is located on or associated with the property for which the variance is sought; and